MaelAbgrall/HardwareforAI/README.md

 On top of that, this "feature" is a bit more expensive at intel since it requires K processors (more expensive) and Z motherboards (more expensive too)

-If you still want an overclockable CPU from intel: it won't harm your computation if you don't overclock it.
+It won't harm your computation to use an overclockable cpu.
+Just don't overclock it.
 And you can benefit from higher factory clock speed.

 ### General knowledge about CPU / good to know
 CPUs are mainly divided into two categories (but there is other of course): ARM chips that are present in most of the small 'computers' like phones or embedded systems, and x86 chips.